 Titles: creative director, visual artist, motion gfx designer, video editor, animator, illustrator, performer, photoshop wiz, makeup humorist, photographer, writer, and digital media unicorn.

 For questions, comments, and inquiries about commissioning Megan for your next project please email: firstname.lastname@example.org

 Megan graduated with a B.F.A in "Integrated Digital Media" from the University of Montana in 2013.
 After brief stints ice carving in California (not kidding) and slinging cocktails to the good people of Portland, Oregon, she returned to the last best place.

 Today Megan is still enjoying the dynamic lifestyle of being a freelancer and is currently working as the creative collaborator and lead motion graphics designer for the upcoming documentary film "All Man: The International Male Story".
-In her free time she can be found running by the river with her giant Schnoodle Guy, or pursuing some new and absurd hobby (which is currently making fuzzy rugs and textiles).
-She also plans to return to her YouTube channel soon to document her journey designing and tufting rugs.
+In her free time she can be found running by the river with her giant schnoodle named Guy, or pursuing some new and absurd hobby (which is currently crafting fuzzy rugs and textiles).